-For a full list of events including concerts and fairs during tulip time, the Skagit Valley Tulip Festival Brochure 2022 has it all.
+Taking place over three days in April, the Tulip Festival Street Fair in Mount Vernon is one of Northwest Washington’s largest outdoor art shows.
+Half a mile of artisan vendors line up for the “Street Fair” as locals call it.
+For a full list of events including concerts and fairs during tulip time, the Skagit Valley Tulip Festival Brochure has it all.

 Skagit Valley Restaurants

 After a long day tromping in fields, a delicious meal is in order.
-With Mount Vernon, Washington, on one side of the bloom fields and La Conner on the other, these two cities serve up a smorgasbord of food options to suit any palette.
+With Mount Vernon on one side of the bloom fields and La Conner on the other, these two cities serve up a smorgasbord of food options to suit any palette.

-It’s almost tradition for many Pacific Northwesterners to stop at the iconic Snow Goose Produce, an open-air market worth browsing for a little shopping while noshing on the biggest ice cream cone in these parts.
-Other cool finds range from local, organic produce and artisan jewelry to woven baskets (purchase one to hold all your flowers and goodies).
+It’s almost tradition for many Pacific Northwesterners to stop at the iconic Snow Goose Produce.
+This seasonal, open-air market is worth the visit for a little shopping while noshing on the biggest ice cream cone in these parts.
+Other cool finds range from local, organic produce to artisan jewelry and woven baskets (purchase one to hold all your flowers and goodies).
 The market is located on the south side of the bloom fields making it accessible from much of the area.

-While strolling through the town of La Conner, you can work up an appetite for yourself.
-When it is time for dinner, stop in at Nell Thorn Waterfront Bistro for an upscale bistro vibe, water views, and exquisite entrées like their Polenta with shiitake gorgonzola sauce or any of their handmade Gnocci dishes.
+While strolling through the town of La Conner, you can work up an appetite.
+When it is time for dinner, stop in at Nell Thorn Waterfront Bistro for an upscale bistro vibe, water views, and exquisite entrées like their Polenta with shiitake gorgonzola sauce or any of their handmade gnocchi dishes.
 At Nell Thorn, using regional ingredients not only supports local farms in the Skagit Valley but also supports their ethos of sustainability while nurturing the earth by developing a lighter footprint.

 Call ahead for a reservation, especially during tulip season.
 This restaurant becomes popular for a little respite as well as sustenance.
 Nell Thorn is open for both lunch and dinner but is closed on Mondays.